-- they have the means of subsistence that guarantees them (and those who they are obliged to provide for) material and social security;
+- Have the means of subsistence that guarantees them (and those who they are obliged to provide for) material and social security;

-- they have not been sentenced to a prison sentence longer than three months or probation longer than one year;
+- No prison sentence longer than three months or probation longer than one year;

-- their residence in the Republic of Slovenia has not been annulled;
+- Residence in the Republic of Slovenia must have not been annulled;

-- they do not pose a threat to public order, safety or security of the state;
+- Do not pose a threat to public order, safety or security of the state;

-- they have settled all of their tax obligations; and
+- Have settled all of their tax obligations; and

-- they have pledged to respect the free democratic constitutional order founded by the Constitution of the Republic of Slovenia.
+- Have pledged to respect the free democratic constitutional order founded by the Constitution of the Republic of Slovenia.

-Between 1995 – when the first international protection statuses were granted – and 31 December 2019, a total of 130 beneficiaries of international protection have obtained Slovenian citizenship.
+Between 1995 – when the first international protection statuses were granted – and 31 December 2022, a total of 148 beneficiaries of international protection have obtained Slovenian citizenship.
 In 2022, 5 persons with refugee status and 1 person with subsidiary protection was granted citizenship.